Corporate Tax Obligations in UAE

 What is this right?

-The UAE introduced a federal corporate income tax starting June 1, 2023:
+The UAE introduced a federal corporate income tax starting June 1, 2023 — a historic shift for a country long known for zero business taxation:

 - Tax rate: The standard rate is 9% on taxable income exceeding AED 375,000.
 Income below this threshold is taxed at 0%.

-- Who pays: All businesses operating in the UAE, including mainland and free zone companies, must register and potentially pay corporate tax.
+- Who pays: All businesses operating in the UAE — mainland companies, free zone entities, sole proprietorships, and freelancers with UAE-sourced income — must register and potentially pay corporate tax.

-- Free zone incentive: Qualifying free zone companies can benefit from a 0% rate on qualifying income if they meet substance requirements and do not earn income from mainland UAE.
+- Free zone incentive: Qualifying free zone companies (in JAFZA, DMCC, DAFZA, ADGM, DIFC, and other designated zones) can benefit from a 0% rate on qualifying income, provided they meet substance requirements and earn qualifying income (primarily from transactions with other free zone entities or from outside the UAE).

 - Small business relief: Businesses with revenue under AED 3 million can elect for simplified treatment and pay 0% tax (available until 2026).